-Meet Joe.
-Joe owns a truck.
-He is a business owner, entrepreneur, and family man.
-His goal is to keep his truck full during the week so that he can optimize his time on the road and maximize his truck’s profits.
-Joe lives in Albuquerque, New Mexico and today he wants to drive to Illinois.
+Joe’s goal is to keep his truck full during the week so he can optimize his time on the road and maximize his profits.
+Joe lives in Albuquerque, New Mexico, and today he wants to drive to Illinois.
 Why?
-Because he knows that this route pays well, and that he can quickly find a returning load to travel home to his family.
-Joe needs to earn a fair wage for hauling the load and wants to work with trusted third parties to find freight for his truck.
+Because he knows that this route pays well, and he can quickly find a returning load to travel home to his family.
+Joe needs to earn a fair wage and work with trusted third parties to find freight for his truck.

-Joe posts his truck’s information (things like: can haul refrigerated loads, maximum weight allowance, etc.) and desired destination on the load board, a web-based marketplace where subscribers of that board can search for empty trucks and available loads.
+Joe posts his truck’s information (things like: can haul refrigerated loads, maximum weight allowance, etc.) and desired destination on the load board where subscribers can search for empty trucks and available loads.

-Cue Mary, a transportation broker, who is also a business owner and who uses a load board.
-Her customers are shippers (like Amazon or Walmart) who work with third parties (brokers like Mary) to get their product from point A to B. Mary works primarily with refrigerated loads, and she has a list of loads each morning that she needs to move for her customers.
+Cue Mary, a transportation broker who uses a load board.
+Her customers are shippers (like Amazon or Walmart, although companies of this size typically have their own fleet of trucks and carriers) who work with third parties (brokers like Mary) to get their product from point A to B. Mary works primarily with refrigerated loads.
+She has a list of loads each morning that she needs to move for her customers.

-Mary needs to cover her freight quickly (ie. find a truck with a reliable driver) so that she meets her customer’s needs.
-She needs a driver with an empty, refrigerated truck who is currently near Albuquerque, New Mexico who wants to drive to Illinois to carry frozen pies.
+Mary needs to cover her freight quickly (find a truck with a reliable driver) so she can meet her customer’s needs.
+She needs a driver with an empty, refrigerated truck near Albuquerque, New Mexico, that can carry a load of frozen pies to Illinois.

-Mary needs to find a driver for the pie load, so she posts her load on a load board, where she will begin to receive calls from interested drivers.
-She also calls on available trucks in the Albuquerque area and finds Joe.
+To find a driver, Mary posts the freight on the Truckstop Load Board, where she will begin to receive calls from interested drivers.
+She also searches for available trucks in the Albuquerque area and finds Joe using the load board.

-After negotiating a fair rate and checking credentials, Mary and Joe agree to work together.
+After determining a fair rate and checking credentials, Mary and Joe agree to work together.